|

 business "Try before your buy!"
 Always try the free demos first.

-XLS Regenerator and FinalData Premium are more labor intensive and don't have the intuitive turnkey features.
+Broadly speaking RecoverMyFiles and XLS Regenerator are more labor intensive and don't have the intuitive turnkey features.

 -